Crown Rock is my web development business.

 I found an app, 'Front Page', that was geared towards newbies with a drag and drop interface.
 Designing the site was fun, and I learned how to FTP to the server, putting my first site online in 2002.
 It was an OK way to get online but soon I became unhappy with the restrictions of that app.

 In 2008 I took online classes to learn XHTML and CSS2.
 From that point I was 'hooked'.
-I found a passion in creating and manipulating web pages.
+I fell in love with creating and manipulating web pages.

-Then while still practcing optometry I began taking classes, eventually getting a diploma in web design.
+Then I spent the next 7 years taking classes, getting a diploma in web design.
 I built sites and I also took over maintenance of sites from webmasters who no longer wanted the job.

 2016 was a great year for me because I discovered and learned Bootstrap.
 First I reinvented the Evansville Obedience Club site.
 Soon after I created a site for a client, Window Shopping Indiana.
-I then created their Facebook presence and most importantly their Google Business presence.
+I then created his Facebook presence and most importantly his Google Business presence.

 Today I am chasing my dreams of working in MERN development, graduating from Nucamp in July 2020 .
 I'm focused on Front End Development but understanding the Back End gives me a broader view of the entire project.